 The following process shall be used for the calculation of the Import Curtailment Limit:

-Assessment of underlying true demand:
+The underlying true demand will be assessed as follows:

-Take annual half-hourly observed/measured data, from the asset as calculated in accordance with Paragraph 2.2(a)(i).
+Take annual half-hourly observed/measured data from the asset as calculated in accordance with Paragraph 2.2(a)(i).

-Add ‘latent demand’ being data from half-hourly metered generation connected to the asset as calculated in accordance with Paragraph 2.2(a)(ii).
+Subtract ‘latent demand’, being data from half-hourly metered generation connected to the asset as calculated in accordance with Paragraph 2.2(a)(ii).

 This gives annual half-hourly true (gross) demand profile.
-For cases where this demand profile is not available at the asset in question, eg it’s available at substation level and not at circuits supplied by this substation, the demand profile can be scaled to the expected maximum and minimum true demand of the asset in question.
+For cases where this demand profile is not available at the asset in question, e.g. it is available at substation level and not at circuits supplied by that substation, the demand profile can be scaled to the expected maximum and minimum true demand of the asset in question.

-Subtract import data from half-hourly battery storage connected to the asset to calculate the underlying true demand profile (baseline) as calculated in accordance with Paragraph 2.2(a)(ii).
+Subtract import data from half-hourly battery storage connected to the asset to calculate the underlying true demand profile (baseline) as calculated in accordance with Paragraph 2.2(a)(iii).